blabla1337/skf-flask/skf/markdown/knowledge_base/46-knowledge_base--Prepared_statements_and_query_parameterization--.md

 **Description:**

-all SQL queries, HQL, OSQL, NOSQL and stored procedures, calling of stored procedures should be protected by the use of prepared statements or query parameterization.
+all SQL queries, HQL, OSQL, NOSQL and stored procedures, calling of stored procedures should be protected by the use of query parameterization.
 If not an attacker can inject malicious code into these queries he gains the ability to manipulate them and now he can withdraw, update and delete data which is stored on the target database.